 Other Murals

-While Palermo as such is often underrated, also the city’s best street art thrives in the shadows.
+While Palermo as such is often underrated, the city’s best street art also thrives in the shadows.
 Very unjustly so!

 It is beyond the scope of this post to introduce them all.
 I would therefore like to refer you to my post Best Street Art in PALERMO.
 There you’ll find many amazing murals as well as extended information on the artists.

 So this is what you get to see in two days if you don’t linger too much.
 Pretty great, right?
-And I haven’t even mentioned the unique museums Modern Art Gallery Sant’Anna or the museum of glazed majolica tiles, the quirky Catacombe dei Cappuccini that are home to an incredible 8,000 corpses dating from the 16th to the early 20th century, and last but not least the pristine beaches on the outskirts of the city.
+And I haven’t even mentioned the unique Zisa palace, the museum of glazed majolica tiles, the quirky Catacombe dei Cappuccini, which are home to an incredible 8,000 corpses dating from the 16th to the early 20th century, and last but not least, the pristine beaches on the outskirts of the city.
 Well, at least I have something to excitedly look forward to on my next visit to Palermo.
-I promise it won’t be long!

 Practical Information